cse110-fa22-group13/cse110-fa22-group13/admin/meetings/sprint-meetings/112822-sprint-3-review.md

 Start Time: 6:00PM Place: On Discord

 ## Sprint goal:
-- Since it was one week before the final product release week, our sprint goal was to accomplish the CRUD features as much as possible.
+- Since it was one week before the final product release week, our sprint goal was to implement the CRUD features as much as possible.

 ## accomplishment
 - New high fidelity figma
-  - With the new high fidelity figma, we can see the details of how the final product should look like.
+  - With the new high fidelity figma, we can see the details of how the page should look like as a final product.
 - Update the labels
   - Deleted unnecessary labels and added new labels that provide more detailed information about a labeled task.
 - Book entries page with responsive feature
-  - Implemented the responsive feature in the current book entries webpage so that the webpage can be accessible from any size of devices.
+  - Implemented the responsive feature in the current book entries webpage so that the webpage can be accessible from any size of device.
 - Changes from the previous book entries object to custom web component
-  - As we understood the need to change the way of book entries implementation, we have developed the new structure for the new book entries object web component.
+  - As we understood the need to change the way we did the book entries implementation, we have developed the new structure for the new book entries object, a web component.
 - Progress on CRUD features
   - 60% of the CRUD features is done including several working buttons for create and delete.
 ## Feedback
 - We discussed the priority of our tasks:
   1. get all CRUD features done
   2. get CI/CD done
-- According to our discussed priority, we need to have Linter done
+- According to our discussed priority, we need to have the Linter done very soon.
 - As we are slightly behind the other teams, we need to buckle down and push ourselves a bit more so that we can finish everything on time.
 - As we have two prioritized tasks, we need to be more focused on implementing those tasks, rather than other tasks that can be implemented after the prioritized tasks.